TarasKuzyo/slate/source/index.html.md

 Parameter | Description
 --------- | -----------
-order_id  | The unique identifier for the background check order (returned in POST request response)
+OrderId   | The unique identifier for the background check order (returned in POST request response)

 #### Optional

 Parameter    | Default | Description
 ------------ | ------- | -----------
-sandbox      | False   | If True the sandbox URL is used, otherwise use production URL.
+Sandbox      | False   | If True the sandbox URL is used, otherwise use production URL.

 ### Errors